dnbias/braindump/content/_index.md

 # Hello there! {#hi}

 I'm [Daniel](https://www.dnbias.dev/), and you've chanced upon my braindump.
-This website contains my working notes accumulated over some years.
-They're in a really messy transition state: most of them are literature notes, and there are close to no conceptual notes, which I intend to start taking soon.
+This website contains my working notes accumulated over the years.
+Everything is a mess but it's slowly but surely getting better.

-I also haven't made good entry-points to my brain yet, but you can start hopping around by going to the [full index](/posts/).
+I also haven't made good entry-points to my brain yet, but you can start hopping around by going to the [full index](/posts/) or the [tags](/tags/).

-Have fun!
+<i>~ See you space cowboy.</i>